laardee/api-token/README.md

 api-token
 =========

-Simple token-based authentication module for Node.js
+Simple module for Node.js that can be used e.g. for REST api session management.

-Work in progress
+##Work in progress, not tested